sanyakarum/Vendor-Invoice-Intelligence-Portal/README.md

-# Vendor Invoice Intelligence Portal
+# 📦Vendor Invoice Intelligence Portal

 An end-to-end Machine Learning application that predicts freight costs and identifies high-risk vendor invoices using historical procurement and invoice data.
 The project combines data preprocessing, machine learning, model deployment, and an interactive Streamlit dashboard to support financial decision-making.

 ---

-## Project Overview
+## 🔎Project Overview

 The Vendor Invoice Intelligence Portal is designed to help finance and procurement teams by: